mgifford/drupal-security/src/drupal.rst

 `Login Security`_ (7/8)
   Set access control to restrict access to login forms by IP address.

+`OneAll Social Login`_ (7/8)
+  Allows your users to register and login to your Drupal website with their existing accounts from 30+ social networks.

 `Paranoia`_ (7)
   Limits PHP functionality and other controls.